Testing

 Environment variables related to the general operation of the Cloud Manager Cypress tests.

-These environment variables are used by Cloud Manager's UI tests to override region selection behavior.
-This can be useful for testing Cloud Manager functionality against a specific region.
+These environment variables can be used to override some behaviors of Cloud Manager's UI tests.
+This can be useful when testing Cloud Manager for nonstandard or work-in-progress functionality.

 Run Splitting